 DFA Farmer Named NMPF “Communicator of Year,” Tillamook Recognized Among Co-ops

-California dairy farmer Melvin Medeiros, a family farm-owner of Dairy Farmers of America (DFA), was named NMPF’s Farmer Communicator of the Year at the organization’s annual gathering of dairy-cooperative communicators Oct.
-18. Tillamook earned top overall communications honors among NMPF member co-ops.
+Laton, CA dairy farmer Melvin Medeiros, a family farm-owner of Dairy Farmers of America (DFA), was named the National Milk Producers Federation’s (NMPF) Farmer Communicator of the Year at the organization’s annual gathering of dairy-cooperative communicators.
+Tillamook earned top overall communications honors among NMPF member co-ops.

 Medeiros, who milks around 1,600 cows roughly 30 miles northwest of Visalia, is a member of NMPF’s executive committee.
 Melvin serves as chair of the Agricultural Council of California’s Dairy Committee, sits on the Cattlemen’s Beef Board and the California Cares and Environmental Justice Fund Committee.
 He is also chairman of DFA’s Western Area Council and a member of DFA’s Executive Committee.